Ashvin-KS/MICdev/README.md

 ## Features Implemented

-*   **Mood-based playlist generation:** Users can input a mood, and gemini will generate a playlist for it.
+*   **Mood-based playlist generation:** Users can input a mood, and the AI will generate a playlist to match.
 *   **Spotify integration:** The generated playlist includes links to the songs on Spotify.
+*   **Responsive design:** The application is designed to work on both desktop and mobile devices.

 ## Demo Links